To the Swiss Riviera with Aston Martin expert Jonathan Hartop

 What differentiates you from other Aston Martin dealers?

 Being a small company, we can react very quickly when necessary and facilitate a close connection with our customers.
 We tend to work in a more classical fashion – sometimes you get emails from the factory who don’t have a clue who they’re talking to casually saying ‘Hi Jonathan’ – call me old school, but I like to spend the time making an extra effort to be polite.
-I guess having 40 years of experience in the motor trade, 26 of which have been with Aston Martin, also helps a lot.
+I guess having 40 years of experience in the motor trade, 26 of which have been driving, selling and repairing Aston Martins, also helps a lot.
 We treat all our clients the same, whether it’s one with a shabby DB7 or a Vanquish Ultimate Edition.

 How would you evaluate the current market for ‘youngtimer’ Aston Martins and which models represent the best value for money at the moment?